jfvilas/plugin-kwirth-fileman/README.md

 # Backstage frontend KwirthFileman plugin
 This package is a Backstage frontend plugin for **managing Kubernetes containers' filesystems** in real-time via Kwirth.

-This Backstage plugin allows you to use a file-explorer-like plugin for navigating through the filesystem, allowing users to examine the content, and also perform file operations like rename, delete, copy, move, copy/cut/paste...
+KwirthFileman plugin allows you to use a file-explorer-like plugin for navigating through the filesystem, allowing users to examine the content, and also perform file operations like rename, delete, copy, move, copy/cut/paste...

 In addtion users can also download files (or folders), upload files and even preview file content.